 Examples of business projects that have been stalled or left unfinished due to stakeholder engagement issues are numerous.
 Companies often assume the best-case scenario and engage stakeholders in later phases of project development.
 This is especially true for companies operating in domains that visibly impact stakeholders’ lives, such as the energy or infrastructure sectors.
 But all types of companies have found themselves in similar situations.
 HEINEKEN, for example, tried to install four wind turbines at its Netherland’s brewery site to generate more renewable energy.
 It took seven years to accomplish because stakeholders opposed having wind turbines in their neighbourhoods.

 “When firms fail to establish good relationships with their stakeholders, it can lead to increased conflict and reduce stakeholder cooperation,” wrote Tensie Whelan and Carly Fink of the Center for Sustainable Business at NYU’s Stern School of Business for Harvard Business Review.
 “This can disrupt a firm’s ability to operate on schedule and budget.”
-To avoid such risks, real estate companies need to focus on building good relationships with key stakeholders.
+To avoid such risks, real estate companies need to focus on building good relationships with key stakeholders and providing excellent Real Estate customer service.
 ZIEGERT, for example, initiated projects with Berlin community groups that focused on education, integration, and culture.
 The company moved from confrontation to dialogue with directly affected stakeholders, who could then give input on improving development plans.
 As a result, wrote ZIEGERT in its latest condominium report, “new structures no longer land like UFOs in their respective neighbourhoods.”

 Foresee stakeholder needs